-We begin our analysis in the first row of table 1 with estimates of Duncan index of occupational gender segregation in the American labor market by census year and for 2012 based on ACS data.
+In table 1 we report estimates of the Duncan index of occupational gender by census year and for 2012 based on ACS data.
 While the estimates differ slightly in magnitudes from those in Blau et al. (2013), they tell the same story.
 The change in the Duncan index between 1970 and 1990 is more than 10 percentage points, while in the next 22 years it is less than 4 percentage points.
 In 2012 just over half of men or women would need to change occupations for the occupational distribution of males and females to be the same.